Gemma Collins Admits One-Night Stand With James Argent In A Bid To Have A Baby

-Gemma Collins admits one-night stand with James Argent in Marbella last year.
+Gemma Collins admitted to a one-night stand with James Argent in Marbella last year.
 She revealed her desperate tactic to have a baby in yesterday’s episode of TOWIE to her pals, Chloe Sims and Georgia Kousoulou.
 Gemma confessed that she has been feeling unfulfilled because of her lack of a child contributing to her decision to have an unprotected sex with a mystery man.
 Collins then admitted to a one-night stand with James Argent following her bout of severe sinusitis which left her hospitalized.

 Gemma Collins admits one night stand with James Argent